Unity-Technologies/BuildReportInspector/README.md

 This package is provided as-is, with no support from Unity Technologies.
 We plan to add a built-in and supported UI for the BuildReport feature in a future version of Unity, but until then, this package serves as a demonstration on how you can access the BuildReport information today.

 In particular, this package gets the information it can from the BuildReport Scripting API (https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport.html), but some information in the BuildReport object is not yet exposed through public APIs.
-This package uses the SerializedObject class to access some of those internals through Unity's serialization system.
-Since internal data structures are subject to change, this package may stop working in future versions of Unity.

 Usage